mkuti/reuse_gang_project/README.md

 A free and user-friendly platform where exchange happens

-# Why?

-Because our society has become so monetarised

-Because we all use so many items for a certain time only

-Because all of us need to declutter our houses sometimes

-Because we would not be able to sell many used items

-Because so many of us already give to charities their used items

-Because charities are already cluttered with used items, cannot and refuse often to take more

-Because we do not always need to buy new items which will only be used for a certain time

-Because many of us would not mind re-using a used item for a certain time also (child bike)

-Because so many of us already buy used items in charity shops

-Because an item can be re-used for long before being considered completely useless

-Because the small parts of a used and broken item can be useful for some people to make or fix another item

-Because we, humans, consume and throw away too much

-Because our planet does not have more space for thrown away items and should throw them back at us

-Because so many of us love exchanging with other people

 # How?
 - Simple login feature for users
 - User can add an item to give away by filling a form (CREATE)